t-davidson/SOC542/2023/github_setup.md

 2. Install Git on your computer following instructions here https://github.com/git-guides/install-git.

 Please note that the instructions vary depending on your operating system.
+If you are using MacOS then you may have Github installed already.

 3. Now you have Git on your computer.
 You need to run a command in R to associate it with the account you set up in Step 1.

 Luckily there is an R package to help you do this All you need to do is install the following package and run this command in the R console (replacing the username and email address).

 ```
+install.package("usethis")
 library(usethis)
-use_git_config(user.name = “t-davidson", user.email = “thomas.davidson@rutgers.edu”)
+use_git_config(user.name = "t-davidson", user.email = "thomas.davidson@rutgers.edu")
 ```

-4. At this point Git is set up on your computer, but we still need to perform a final step to connect to Github.
+4. At this point Git is set up on your computer.
+Proceed to Step 5, but if you find you have an access or permission error then you may need to complete this step:

 Follow these instructions to generate and store an access token: https://happygitwithr.com/https-pat.html

-5. You’re nearly there!
-Now we need to check that everything is working.
-This will also be a chance to learn core Git/Github functionality.
+5. (OPTIONAL) You should have Github set up now!
+I recommend trying to set up a repository to test it out and learn some core functionality, but you can skip to Step 6.

 You will set up a new repository on the Github website, clone it using RStudio, then commit and push a change, before verifying it on the website.